MarkE16/MarkE16/README.md

 ---
 ## More about me
 - 🔭 I’m currently working on my own website and the WOLF TV website.
-- 🌱 I’m currently learning React with JavaScript on my own time, while I'm learning Java in school.
+- 🌱 I’m currently learning React && Angular with JavaScript/TypeScript on my own time, while I'm learning Java in school.
 - 👯 I’m looking to collaborate on Web Development with React or using Python.
 - 💬 Ask me about anything.